 In the middle, you will see two sets of directional buttons for you to adjust the temperature. ふろ (Furo) for bathtub and 給湯 (Kyutou) for your shower head and tap.

-On the left, there is 呼び出し(Yobidashi) which is a buzzer button that links directly to the control panel at the living room.
-People use it for different purposes, but it’s main role is for anyone who doesn’t feel well to call for help.
+On the left, there is 呼び出し(Yobidashi) which is a buzzer button that links directly to the control panel in the living room.
+People use it for different purposes, but its main role is for anyone who doesn’t feel well to call for help.

 Last, you will find the 優先 (Yusen) button which is the priority button that can prioritize your hot water use from other places such as the kitchen.

-Hopefully this guide has helped you not only to figure out how to get hot water for a shower, but also to give you an idea how advanced bathing in a Japanese household can be!
+Hopefully, this guide has helped you not only to figure out how to get hot water for a shower but also to give you an idea of how advanced bathing in a Japanese household can be!

-Don’t remember all the words use for the panel?
+Don’t remember all the words used for the panel?
 Don’t worry, you can bookmark this page for future reference!